broccoli0616/tp/docs/DeveloperGuide.md

 3. `FindGroupCommandParser` validates and parses the group ID.
 4. A `FindGroupCommand` object is created and executed.
 5. If the group ID is valid, and the group exist in the address book, `FindGroupCommand` retrieves the list of students belonging to the specified group from the `Model`.
-6. The filtered student list in the `Model` is updated to only include students from the specified group.
+6. The filtered student list in the `Model` is updated to **only** include students from the specified group.
 7. The updated filtered student list is displayed to the user in the UI.
-8. If the group ID is invalid or the group does not exist, an error message is shown to the user.
+8. If the group ID is invalid, an error message is shown to the user.
+9. If the group does not exist, inform the user that no such group exists.
 9. No change to the address book is made.

 --------------------------------------------------------------------------------------------------------------------